<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Other important points from Morgan:

-• Something to remember--there is typically a 30-day waiting period before your policy goes into effect.
+• There is typically a 30-day waiting period before your flood insurance policy goes into effect.

 • Policy premiums will vary based on coverage selections, deductible options, and location, in addition to other factors.

-Whether you're a renter, homeowner, or living in military housing, being armed with the most up-to-date information regarding property insurance will help you avoid needless loss like our family did.
-Need more information about how to protect yourself and your assets during floods or other disasters?
-Take a look at USAA's disaster preparedness information
+Whether you're a renter, homeowner, or living in military housing, being armed with the most current information regarding property insurance will help you avoid needless loss such as our family experienced.

 Jen McDonald